bitboom/bitboom.github.io/_posts/2021-08-04-compare-processor-mode.md

   - Condition
     - As a result of an exception return
   -  All code is privileged in Handler mode

----

-The Cortex-M33 processor supports two executing mode. (code execution)
-- Privileged mode
-  - Privileged execution has access to all resources available to the security state
-  - All resources => Banked registers in the System Control Space
-- Unprivileged mode
-  - Unprivileged execution limits or excludes access to some resources appropriate to the current security state

----

 ## [Cortex-A9: ARMv7-A; ARM processor modes](https://developer.arm.com/documentation/ddi0406/b/System-Level-Architecture/The-System-Level-Programmers--Model/ARM-processor-modes-and-core-registers/ARM-processor-modes?lang=en)